-Dr. Zamudio has published over 80 articles on maternal and fetal physiology, genetics, epidemiology, and clinical outcomes.
+Dr. Zamudio has published more than 80 articles on maternal and fetal physiology, genetics, epidemiology, and clinical outcomes.
 She studies what goes wrong with the placenta in pregnancies with complications like placenta accreta and preeclampsia.
-Her work has been funded by the National Institutes of Health (NIH), the National Science Foundation, the American Heart Association and the Fogarty International Research Collaborative.
-She is a leader in the field, serving or having served on 3 scientific journal editorial boards, the Council of the Society for Reproductive Investigation, President of the Perinatal Research Society and as Chair of the NIH Obstetrics and Maternal-Fetal Biology study section (OMFB).
+Her work has been funded by the National Institutes of Health (NIH), the National Science Foundation, the American Heart Association, and the Fogarty International Research Collaborative.
+She is a leader in the field, serving or having served on three scientific journal editorial boards, on the Council of the Society for Reproductive Investigation, as President of the Perinatal Research Society, and as Chair of the NIH Obstetrics and Maternal-Fetal Biology study section (OMFB).
 OMFB evaluates training grants in reproductive biology/medicine, clinical trials, and transition to independence award for junior faculty.
-In this capacity Dr. Zamudio helps to shape the future of research in obstetrics and gynecology and the next generation of scientists.
+In this capacity, Dr. Zamudio helps to shape the future of research in obstetrics and gynecology and the next generation of scientists.

-Her past and current funding has focused the effects of hypoxia (high altitude) on the placenta and pregnancy outcomes, rates of pregnancy complications, and how the placental genome has evolved to protect fetuses from the adverse effects of hypoxia.
-Her work on placenta accreta has several goals: to develop a diagnostic test that can be used early in pregnancy, to improve our ability to discriminate between mild, moderate and severe disease via diagnostic imaging, and to learn how the cells of the placenta are permitted to invade tissues they normally do not invade.
+Her past and current funding have focused the effects of hypoxia (high altitude) on the placenta and pregnancy outcomes, rates of pregnancy complications, and how the placental genome has evolved to protect fetuses from the adverse effects of hypoxia.
+Her work on placenta accreta has several goals: to develop a diagnostic test that can be used early in pregnancy; to improve the ability to discriminate between mild, moderate, and severe disease via diagnostic imaging; and to learn how the cells of the placenta are permitted to invade tissues they normally do not invade.
 She is the principal investigator on the NIH U01 study to develop new ultrasound measures of placental structure and function early in pregnancy.

 Senior Scientist, Department of Obstetrics and Gynecology